Anderson localization and H\"older continuity of the integrated density of states for analytic quasiperiodic Schr\"odinger operators: H older continuity of the IDS

-In this section, we give the proof of Theorem \ref{mainb}.
-Unlike the proof of Anderson localization, the proof of Hölder continuity of IDS does not need transversality (cf. Hypothesis \ref{h4}) to eliminate double resonance; it only requires the resonance analysis for a fixed $E^*$ via roots presented in Section \ref{MSA}.
-Thus we only require $v(\theta)$ to satisfy Condition \ref{con1} so that the dependence of $\varepsilon_0$ on $c$ and $s$ is eliminated.
-Let $\varepsilon_0$ be so small that inductive hypotheses \ref{h1}-\ref{h3} hold for all $n\geq 1$.
+In this section, we present the proof of Theorem \ref{mainb}.
+Unlike the proof of Anderson localization, the proof of H\"older continuity of the IDS does not need transversality condition (cf. Hypothesis \ref{h4}) to eliminate double resonance; it only requires the Green's function estimate for a fixed $E^*$.
+Thus we only require $v$ to satisfy Condition \ref{con1} so that the dependence of $\varepsilon_0$ on $c$ and $s$ is eliminated.
+Let $\varepsilon_0$ be sufficiently small so that inductive Hypotheses \ref{h1}--\ref{h3} hold for all $n\geq 1$.